 - fractions add up to 1: We are aiming for these exact proportions. - fractions add up to <1: The values are the minimum fraction we want for a given category.
-After the target fraction is reached, the rest are effectively randomly selected, i.e., only the other categories are taken into account.
+After the target fraction is reached, the rest are effectively randomly selected.